Curriculum

 Home School About Curriculum

-The Morning Assembly is an integral part of the day in which stories, songs, rhymes, puppet-shows and skits are included, where children and teachers are active participants.
-Every child is given the opportunity to take part in one or the other events in the ‘Assembly’ over a period of time to enhance and build up the child’s confidence and reach out.
+The Morning Assembly is an integral part of the day in which stories, songs, rhymes, puppet- show, skits are included.
+Children are the active participants.
+Every child is encouraged to participate in one or the other events in the ‘Assembly’ over a period of time to enhance and build up the child’s confidence and reach.

-Children enjoy rhymes and stories where they sing and dance along with the music played in class.
-They recite rhymes happily and listen to stories and in turn begin creating and narrating their own stories too.
-This component builds up listening skills, enhances rhythmic movement, improves language and expression, strengthens physical development and also liberalises imaginative skills.
+Music & Movements- Children enjoy rhymes and stories where they sing and dance along with the music played in the class.
+They recite rhymes happily and listen to stories and in turn begin to create/narrate their own stories too.
+This component builds up listening skills, enhances rhythmic movements, improves language and expression, strengthens physical development and also liberalises imaginative skills.

 Primary Classes